uncefact/project-vckit/documentation/docs/get-started/did-web/how-to-create/seed-identifier.md

 ```

 :::note
-The Docker Compose entrypoint includes a shell command to run the seed-identifier script automatically.
+The Docker Compose entrypoint seeds the identifier automatically on container start.
+Set `SEED_DID=false` in your environment to disable this.
+If seeding fails (e.g. database not reachable), the container will exit with an error rather than starting without a DID.
 :::

 **Resulting DID**